YvanJAquino/vocaptcha-v2/README.md

 The module itself needs to (at a minimum) hold a class that sub-classes the VoCaptchaPlugin abstract base class located under the vocaptcha folder.

+Notice that CLASS attributes (MOUNT, TYPE, DOC, PARAMS) have been exposed for convenience.

+By using class attributes like this, the need to define an `__init__` method is circumvented; and anything that's exposed as a class attribute is and should be a constant within the plugin.

 ```python
 # service/plugins/my_plugin.py